starkfell/starkfell.github.io/_posts/2018-08-27-deploying-kubernetes-with-azure-ad-integration.md

 * Instll the latest version of kubectl
 * Installing the ACS Engine
 * Generating an SSH Key
-* Create a Service Principal in the Azure Subscription
+* Create a Service Principal in the Azure Subscription for Kubernetes
 * Download the Manifest Files for creating the Azure AD Applcations
 * Download the Kubernetes Cluster Definition File
 * Create the Server AD Application